The One Line That Hits

 What is The Inspired Builder personality type?

 The Inspired Builder is one of 16 Soulbound personality types.
-Marked by outward energy, intuitive perception, structured approach, and a hunger for discovery, this type uniquely combines visionary thinking with practical execution.
-They don't just dream — they ship.
-Their shadow is losing themselves in the act of building for others while neglecting their own deepest desires.
+Marked by outward energy, intuitive perception, structured approach, and a hunger for discovery, this type combines visionary thinking with practical execution.
+They ship what others only dream.
+Their shadow is losing themselves in building for others while their own deepest wants go untended.

 What are The Inspired Builder's strengths and weaknesses?